 What was the atmosphere in the studio like during the shoot?

-AP: We were at a small rooftop studio in East London that had incredible light, with a very small, close team.
+AP: We were in a setting that had incredible light, with a very small, close team.
 I enjoy intimate shoots as people tend to tune into a creative flow, and you can really push yourself.
 With Mary-Ann we were clear from the start that we wanted to allow the creative process to unravel organically.
 I draped each design on the spot without a preconceived idea of the silhouettes.
 Everything was quick – cutting, pinning, placing.
 You had no time to overthink things.
 It was a refreshing way of working and a great creative challenge, as well as a total team effort.

 What makes couture fitting such a unique way of working?